 Handkerchiefs for Fine Fabrics and Trims

-If you have access to flea or vintage markets or 2nd hand shops, you can often find great sources of plain, printed, and finely embroidered fabrics by looking for vintage handkerchiefs.
-These are usually an inexpensive source of lovely fabrics for doll clothing for 1:24 through 1:6 (fashion or play scale) dolls.
+Flea or vintage markets and thrift shops are great sources of plain, printed, and finely embroidered fabrics.
+Be on the lookout for vintage handkerchiefs as they are usually an inexpensive source of lovely fabrics for doll clothing for 1:24 through 1:6 (fashion or play scale) dolls.

 02 of 09